awslabs/amazon-eks-ami/doc/usage/g7-ami.md

 - Driver 595 is not compatible with P3, P3dn, and G6f instances
 - Driver 595 has known issues with EFA on GB200 instances
-- Bottlerocket does not currently support G7 instances